arvillacl16-bit/fresh-nbody/README.md

 # FreshNBody

-A WIP N-body simulator written in C++.
+A WIP N-body simulator written in C++, which will support various different integrators.

 ## Dependencies